Dynamic Reserve Price Design with Distributed Solving Algorithm: Introduction

-Usually, conversion rate (CVR) or click-through rate (CTR) threshold is used to decide whether we sell the traffic, but it will impose a negative impact on advertisers especially when they are new or put new commodities on shelf because of the uncertainty of estimation.
-Under the mechanism, no matter how much advertisers raise their bid price, they will not get the traffic and finally quit the campaign.
-Other methods like \cite{abrams2007ad} try to design a mechanism that encourages advertisers to create an experience for users that maximizes efficiency, but it doesn't work well when ad supply is not sufficient in some traffic because poor quality ads with low bids still have the opportunity for impression.
+Typically, the conversion rate (CVR) or click-through rate (CTR) threshold is used to determine whether to sell the traffic, but it will impose a negative impact on advertisers especially when they are introducing new products due to the uncertainty of estimation.
+Under this mechanism, no matter how much advertisers raise their bid price, they will not get the traffic and may ultimately abandon the campaign.
+Other methods like \cite{abrams2007ad} attempt to design a mechanism that encourages advertisers to create an experience for users that maximizes efficiency, but it doesn't work well when ad supply is not sufficient for some traffic because poor quality ads with low bid price may still have the opportunity for impression.
 From the perspective of reserve price design, to maximize the revenue earned in a generalized second price auction (GSP) \cite{myerson1981optimal}, the platform can set a reserve price and not make any allocations when the bids are low \cite{krishna2009auction}.
 Lots of work has been done to find the optimal reserve price to improve platform revenue from the perspective of advertisers, and maintain incentive compatibility to prevent bid shading issues\cite{taylor2004consumer,villas2004price,fudenberg2006behavior,carannante2024adaptive}.
 A widely used method is based on advertisers' historical behavior \cite{amin2013learning,acquisti2005conditioning,mohri2014optimal,Chen2016BayesianDL,kanoria2020dynamic}.
 In order to estimate the traffic value, the idea is to use advertisers' history of bids.
 However, there are two drawbacks of this kind of method, one is that it relies on advertisers' original bids to calculate the reserve price, which makes us more careful about the incentive problems.